Nu Skin Enterprises (NYSE:NUS) Updates FY 2022 Earnings Guidance

 Nu Skin Enterprises (NYSE:NUS – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $4.050-$4.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.060.
 The company issued revenue guidance of $2.66 billion-$2.77 billion, compared to the consensus revenue estimate of $2.69 billion.Nu Skin Enterprises also updated its Q1 2022 guidance to $0.650-$0.750 EPS.

-A number of research analysts have weighed in on the stock.
-Jefferies Financial Group upped their price objective on shares of Nu Skin Enterprises from $61.00 to $75.00 in a research report on Thursday, February 17th.
-Citigroup boosted their target price on shares of Nu Skin Enterprises from $43.00 to $49.00 and gave the stock a neutral rating in a research note on Wednesday, November 24th.
-StockNews.com raised shares of Nu Skin Enterprises from a hold rating to a buy rating in a research note on Friday.
-TheStreet cut shares of Nu Skin Enterprises from a b rating to a c+ rating in a research note on Friday, February 18th.
-Finally, DA Davidson boosted their target price on shares of Nu Skin Enterprises from $47.00 to $50.00 and gave the stock a neutral rating in a research note on Thursday, February 17th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Nu Skin Enterprises currently has a consensus rating of Hold and a consensus target price of $60.50.
+Nu Skin Enterprises (NYSE:NUS – Get Rating) last announced its quarterly earnings data on Tuesday, February 15th.
+The company reported $1.11 earnings per share for the quarter, beating the consensus estimate of $0.95 by $0.16.
+Nu Skin Enterprises had a return on equity of 23.39% and a net margin of 5.46%.
+The business had revenue of $673.44 million during the quarter, compared to analyst estimates of $655.93 million.
+During the same period in the prior year, the company earned $1.40 earnings per share.
+Nu Skin Enterprises’s revenue was down 10.0% compared to the same quarter last year.
+Equities analysts anticipate that Nu Skin Enterprises will post 4.31 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, March 9th.
-Stockholders of record on Monday, February 28th will be paid a $0.385 dividend.
-This is a boost from Nu Skin Enterprises’s previous quarterly dividend of $0.38.
-The ex-dividend date is Friday, February 25th.
-This represents a $1.54 annualized dividend and a dividend yield of 3.25%.
-Nu Skin Enterprises’s dividend payout ratio is 34.31%.
+Several equities analysts have weighed in on NUS shares.
+Jefferies Financial Group increased their price objective on Nu Skin Enterprises from $61.00 to $75.00 in a report on Thursday, February 17th.
+Zacks Investment Research lowered Nu Skin Enterprises from a hold rating to a sell rating and set a $53.00 price target for the company. in a report on Friday, January 28th.
+StockNews.com raised Nu Skin Enterprises from a hold rating to a buy rating in a report on Friday, February 25th.
+TheStreet lowered Nu Skin Enterprises from a b rating to a c+ rating in a report on Friday, February 18th.
+Finally, DA Davidson increased their price objective on Nu Skin Enterprises from $47.00 to $50.00 and gave the stock a neutral rating in a research report on Thursday, February 17th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat.com, Nu Skin Enterprises presently has a consensus rating of Hold and a consensus target price of $60.50.

-In other news, Director Andrew D. Lipman sold 1,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 22nd.
-The shares were sold at an average price of $53.27, for a total value of $53,270.00.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Corporate insiders own 4.00% of the company’s stock.
+In other news, CEO Ryan S. Napierski sold 25,000 shares of Nu Skin Enterprises stock in a transaction dated Friday, February 25th.
+The stock was sold at an average price of $47.40, for a total value of $1,185,000.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Andrew D. Lipman sold 1,000 shares of Nu Skin Enterprises stock in a transaction dated Tuesday, February 22nd.
+The stock was sold at an average price of $53.27, for a total value of $53,270.00.
+The disclosure for this sale can be found here.
+Insiders sold 27,000 shares of company stock worth $1,288,770 in the last quarter.
+4.00% of the stock is currently owned by company insiders.

-Several hedge funds have recently modified their holdings of the company.
-Vident Investment Advisory LLC lifted its holdings in Nu Skin Enterprises by 4.4% during the 4th quarter.
-Vident Investment Advisory LLC now owns 33,578 shares of the company’s stock worth $1,703,000 after buying an additional 1,401 shares in the last quarter.
-Allianz Asset Management GmbH grew its holdings in Nu Skin Enterprises by 42.8% in the fourth quarter.
-Allianz Asset Management GmbH now owns 225,878 shares of the company’s stock valued at $11,463,000 after purchasing an additional 67,710 shares during the period.
-The Manufacturers Life Insurance Company lifted its position in shares of Nu Skin Enterprises by 423.3% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 430,185 shares of the company’s stock worth $21,832,000 after purchasing an additional 347,985 shares in the last quarter.
-Deutsche Bank AG raised its holdings in Nu Skin Enterprises by 147.7% in the fourth quarter.
-Deutsche Bank AG now owns 80,647 shares of the company’s stock valued at $4,093,000 after acquiring an additional 48,091 shares in the last quarter.
-Finally, California State Teachers Retirement System grew its position in shares of Nu Skin Enterprises by 2.2% during the fourth quarter.
-California State Teachers Retirement System now owns 69,882 shares of the company’s stock worth $3,547,000 after acquiring an additional 1,534 shares during the last quarter.
-Hedge funds and other institutional investors own 79.14% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Janus Henderson Group PLC purchased a new position in Nu Skin Enterprises during the 3rd quarter valued at about $208,000.
+Schonfeld Strategic Advisors LLC purchased a new position in Nu Skin Enterprises during the 4th quarter valued at about $455,000.
+Allstate Corp increased its holdings in Nu Skin Enterprises by 12.4% during the 4th quarter.
+Allstate Corp now owns 15,684 shares of the company’s stock valued at $796,000 after purchasing an additional 1,733 shares during the period.
+Vident Investment Advisory LLC increased its holdings in Nu Skin Enterprises by 4.4% during the 4th quarter.
+Vident Investment Advisory LLC now owns 33,578 shares of the company’s stock valued at $1,703,000 after purchasing an additional 1,401 shares during the period.
+Finally, UBS Group AG increased its holdings in Nu Skin Enterprises by 13.3% during the 3rd quarter.
+UBS Group AG now owns 42,922 shares of the company’s stock valued at $1,737,000 after purchasing an additional 5,040 shares during the period.
+Hedge funds and other institutional investors own 80.57% of the company’s stock.

 Nu Skin Enterprises Company Profile (Get Rating)